Cameron Payne: Phoenix Suns (2020–2023)

 On June 30, 2020, Payne agreed to a two-season deal with the Phoenix Suns.
 He made his debut on July 31 in the 2020 NBA Bubble, where he recorded nine points, three rebounds, two assists, and two steals on a plus-minus of +21 in a 125–112 win over the Washington Wizards.
 On August 7, 2020, Payne recorded a season-high 15 points in a 114–99 win over the Indiana Pacers.
 He later repeated his season-high in a blowout 128–102 win over the Dallas Mavericks, helping the team be undefeated in all eight games the Suns played in the bubble while coming off the bench and having his highest scoring and rebounding season averages in the NBA yet.

 After his successful time in the bubble, Payne had his second season option picked up on November 18, 2020.
 In his second season with Phoenix, Payne continued the successful production he had in the 2020 bubble off the bench.
 On January 6, 2021, he tied his then career-high of 10 assists in only 16 minutes of play in a 123–115 win over the Toronto Raptors.
 On February 20, he scored a season-high 19 points and put up seven assists in a blowout 128–97 win over the Memphis Grizzlies.
 On March 4, Payne recorded his second career double-double in the NBA, leading the Suns that night with 17 points and 10 assists coming off the bench in a 120–98 blowout win over the Golden State Warriors.

-On June 22, 2021, Payne recorded a career-high in the Western Conference Finals against the Los Angeles Clippers, recording 29 points, along with nine assists, two steals, and two blocks in the Suns' 104–103 win.
+On June 22, 2021, Payne recorded a then career-high in the Western Conference Finals against the Los Angeles Clippers, recording 29 points, along with nine assists, two steals, and two blocks in the Suns' 104–103 win.
 Payne helped the Suns reach the 2021 NBA Finals, but the Suns lost the series in 6 games to the Milwaukee Bucks.
+Following the season, Payne re-signed with Phoenix on a three-year, $19 million contract.

 On March 4, 2022, Payne recorded a career-high 16 assists to go with 17 points in a 115–114 win over the New York Knicks.

-On November 16, 2022, Payne matched his career-high of 29 points in a 130–119 win over the defending champion Golden State Warriors.
+On November 16, 2022, Payne matched his then career-high of 29 points in a 130–119 win over the defending champion Golden State Warriors.

 During the semi-final round of the 2023 NBA Playoffs, in a Game 6 against the Denver Nuggets, Payne broke his career high in points scored, scoring 31 points in a 125–100 loss.
 Payne led the Suns in scoring that night, with his next highest-scoring teammate being Kevin Durant with 23.
 The Suns would be eliminated after this game losing the series 4–2.